 Having a robust laboratory testing infrastructure in place is an integral component to stopping the spread of COVID-19.
 Engaging with our public and private partners, we have increased our daily lab capacity.
 By working with the Wisconsin Clinical Lab network, as of April 21 now have 48 active labs conducting COVID-19 testing.
 The State Emergency Operations Center has established a mechanism for labs to report supply shortages in testing materials and other barriers to expansion so that our state can procure those supplies to maintain and augment their capacity.
 The state has revised its recommended testing criteria to expand access to testing; however, Wisconsinites seeking a COVID-19 test are still required to receive an order from a doctor.

 Once someone is diagnosed with COVID-19, it is essential that the individuals they have had contact with are identified in order to help prevent further spread of the virus.
-This is why the State Emergency Operations Center has worked with local public health departments to build a network of contact tracers who are tasked with interviewing every person confirmed with COVID-19.
-As of April 21, 2020, the State Emergency Operations Center has been able to train nearly 400 contact tracers to support local health departments in their work to identify potential COVID-19 exposures and help them follow appropriate isolation or quarantine guidance reducing the further spread of COVID-19.
+This is why DHS is working with local public health departments to build a network of contact tracers who are tasked with interviewing every person confirmed with COVID-19.
+Learn more about Wisconsin's contact tracing efforts.

 Health care capacity